Qumulo/getting-started-guide/_includes/content-reuse/admin-guides/encryption-data-security/managing-smb3-encryption-in-transit.md

 1. On the **SMB Settings** page, select an encryption level.

-   The Web UI shows any unencrypted shares on your cluster.
+   The Qumulo Core Web UI shows any unencrypted shares on your cluster.

 1. Click **Configure SMB**.